-Select the axis system from the display to define the Axis system for the rosette.
-Adjust the size of the rosette and select OK.
+Select the axis system from the display to define the Axis system for the rosette and select OK.
 The rosette is created.

 Select OK to the Composite Parameters window.
 The parameters are defined.

 First a ply group will need to be created to define the location for the plies to be stored.